Rostlab/JS16_ProjectA/misc/twitter_crawler/readme.txt

 A web crawler or web spider is a program, which visits websites and grabs data from and stores it to a database to enable analytics and data mining.

-How to use the Twitter Crawler:
+How to use the Twitter Crawler to mine historic data:

 1. Make sure you have Python installed
   -If you have OS X, install Homebrew first.
 Homebrew is THE package manager for Mac.